-Clearing through a central counterparty has also increased because many trading venues have made it a requirement.
-Derivatives traded on Oslo Børs have been settled through a central counterparty since 2006, and clearing of equities has been compulsory on Oslo Børs since 2010.
+Børs since 2010.
 The clearing obligation on Oslo Børs came about primarily as a result of foreign participants' interest in anonymous trading.
 Norwegian equities are also traded on other trading venues (Chart 3.15).
-Some central counterparties are active on more than one venue.
-Since this means that they have positions that need to be settled in the Norwegian securities settlement system, the central counterparties take part in the cash leg at Norges Bank either directly or through another bank.
+Some CCPs are active on one or more trading venues.
+Since this means that they have positions that need to be settled in the Norwegian securities settlement system, the CCPs take part in the cash leg at Norges Bank, either directly or through another bank.